MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 Critically, since we *only* learn the parity from this measurement, any quantum information represented in the superposition between the two two-qubit states of positive parity, $\ket{00}$ and $\ket{11}$, is preserved.
 This property will be essential later, as we discuss error correction <!-- TODO: link -->.

-For convienence, the prelude also provides two other operations for measusring qubits.
+For convenience, the prelude also provides two other operations for measuring qubits.
 First, since performing single-qubit measurements is quite common, the prelude defines a shorthand for this case.
 The <xref:microsoft.quantum.primitive.m> operation measures the Pauli $Z$ operator on a single qubit, and has signature `(Qubit => Result)`.
 `M(q)` is equivalent to `Measure([PauliZ], [q])`.